stolostron/rhacm-docs/_pages/wr_linking.md

   == Section header
   ```

 **Note:** It is not required for the anchor to match the entire name of the document or title.
 Ensure that the link reference includes the correct anchor for a specific document.
+Avoid using spaces and special characters in the brackets

 * External links: